CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 Thus far, we've discussed the process of identifying available connectors and initializing them at program startup.
 However, a critical consideration is what happens if one of these connectors becomes disconnected while the program is running, such as unplugging an HDMI display.

-In such scenarios, the connectors are programmed to undergo automatic uninitialization when they become disconnected, triggering the execution of their corresponding uninitializeGL() events.
+In such scenarios, the connectors are programmed to undergo automatic uninitialization when they become disconnected, triggering their corresponding uninitializeGL() event.
 However, you do have the flexibility to include listeners to detect and respond to connectors plugging and unplugging events, as exemplified below:

 ```c
 // ...